parrt/msds692/hw/recommender.md

 ## Evaluation

-To evaluate your projects, the grader and I will run the `test_server.py` script, from your repo root directory, that automatically pulls your article list page and a selection of article pages to check that your recommendations match our solution.
+To evaluate your projects, the grader and I will run the [test_server.py](https://github.com/parrt/msan692/blob/master/hw/code/recommender/test_server.py) script, from your repo root directory, that automatically pulls your article list page and a selection of article pages to check that your recommendations match our solution.

 **Without the IP.txt file at the root of your repository, we cannot test your server and you get a zero!** Our script reads your IP.txt file with
  ```pytho
 with open("IP.txt") as f:
     host = f.read().strip()
 ```

+It also reads some pickled "truth" data structures that encode the articles from my solution's web server.

 Here is a sample run: